DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 Cosine-weighted distribution assigns more random samples near the normal direction and fewer at the surface tangent, since they produce lesser contribution due to the 'N dot L' term.

-At this point, if we hit the light we stop the loop - the light contribution is accounted for
+At this point, if we hit the light, we stop the loop - the light contribution is accounted for
 separately:

 ```hlsl